3 Practical Reasons Why You Should Keep a Productivity Journal

 You can use a blank notebook or journal or a loose leaf binder for your productivity journal.

-What type of information can you record in a productivity journal?
-It depends on what productivity-specific information you want to record and measure.
+It really all depends on what productivity-specific information you want to record and measure.

 • Month, day, and year